laithrafid/s3cmd/README.md

 This action is a simple wrapper for [S3cmd](https://github.com/s3tools/s3cmd).

-Currently AWS and Linode are supported as provider but it could be used with other providers too when using additional flags.
+Currently AWS ,digitalocean and Linode are supported as provider but it could be used with other providers too when using additional flags.

 ## Inputs

 ### `provider`

 **Not Required** The s3 provider to use.
 Defaults to Linode.
-Currently AWS and Linode possible.
+Currently AWS ,digitalocean and Linode possible.

 ### `secret_key`